 Inclusive education implies that all the marginalized groups of society (based on abilities, disabilities, gender, ethnicity, orientation, capital, etc.) receive the same education as society’s mainstream section.
 Inclusive education presents the motto of “greeting diversity with inclusivity.”

-In other words, inclusive education proposes that all the diverse children receive the same education under the same roof.
+Inclusive education proposes that all the diverse children receive the same education under the same roof.
 As expressed by John Dewey in his book School and society (1899), schools are the medium to provide the context for a child’s first relationship with society, enabling the development of his social relationships and interactions.

 Thus, it is essential to understand and imply the spirit of inclusion in its real sense.
 It is not similar to the generalization of education needs.